A Solution to Lower Healthcare Costs | Breitbart

 If you’ve paid for any healthcare expenses in the years since the passage of the Affordable Care Act, you know that the cost of paying for healthcare expenses continues to rise, leaving many Americans searching for a more affordable way.
 One solution that is often discovered during this search is known as healthcare sharing.

 Healthcare sharing ministries have existed in their current state since the Reagan administration, and they present an affordable method of paying for medical expenses that allows members the freedom to choose healthcare that aligns with their personal moral values.
 Though each healthcare sharing ministry varies in the way it facilitates the payment of medical expenses, the general theory remains the same: healthcare sharing ministry members directly share each other’s medical expenses.
-The monthly share amount paid by each member also varies by ministry, but as a reference point, one of the largest healthcare sharing ministries, Liberty HealthShare, has monthly share amounts as low as $199 for individuals and $429 for families.
+The monthly share amount paid by each member also varies by ministry, but as a reference point, one of the largest healthcare sharing ministries, Liberty HealthShare, offers its Complete program, which is its most comprehensive and popular program for as low as $249 for singles, $349 for couples, and $479 for families.

 Think of everything you could do with all of that extra money!

 When presented with the idea of such an affordable solution to pay for health care costs, many families think this is simply too good to be true.
 However, with membership in healthcare sharing ministries on the rise, it’s apparent that these ministries are operating quite effectively.
-Liberty HealthShare, which shares the same non-profit status as every other healthcare sharing ministry, paid out over $55 million dollars in medical bills during 2016 according to the annual audit posted on its website.
+Liberty HealthShare, which shares the same non-profit status as every other healthsharing ministry, has distributed funds for hundreds of millions of dollars in medical bills since its inception and shows no sign of slowing down.
 These expenses were paid solely from contributions by members, and the remaining funds were carried over into the next year to safeguard against a spike in members’ medical expenses.
 Through this facilitation of members’ funds, healthcare sharing ministries such as Liberty HealthShare are providing their members with the opportunity to change the way they pay for healthcare.

 Honestly, isn’t it refreshing to see an organization manage money so efficiently?